getify/You-Dont-Know-JS/scope-closures/apA.md

 }
 ```

 Assuming left-to-right operations, the default `= maxID` for the `studentID` parameter requires a `maxID` to already exist (and to have been initialized).
 This code produces a TDZ error (Chapter 5).
-The reason is, `maxID` is declared in the parameter scope, but it's not yet been initialized because of the order of parameters.
+The reason is that `maxID` is declared in the parameter scope, but it's not yet been initialized because of the order of parameters.
 If the parameter order is flipped, no TDZ error occurs:

 ```js
 function getStudentName(maxID,studentID = maxID) {